 Beautiful beaches on the west shore of the south end of the Kootenay Lake are only accessible to the public by boat.
 Kuskanook Harbour has a public boat launch site.

-People who visit these sites are encouraged to help take care of them by packing out garbage.
-Just in case there is garbage please bring along a garbage bag.
+People who visit these sites are encouraged to help take care of them by packing out the garbage, so please bring along a garbage bag.
 Nature and fellow users will be happy you helped out.

-Each site has its own unique qualities.
+Each site has its unique qualities.
 Some are also good for fishing from the shoreline.